ickb/proposal/README.md

 As seen in [iCKB/CKB Exchange Rate Calculation](#ickbckb-exchange-rate-calculation) for each deposit and receipt the equivalent amount of iCKB is well defined.
 The only difference being the incentivization: requesting the withdrawal from an oversized deposit is incentivized by a 10% discount on the amount exceeding a standard deposit.

 An additional NervosDAO constraint is that if deposit lock and withdrawal request lock differs, as in iCKB case, then NervosDAO requires the deposit lock and withdrawal request lock to have the same size.
 A non solution would be to use a lock with zero padded args in the deposit, then again different user locks would have different sizes, so it wouldn't solve the problem at hand.

-Any lock with zero args length could be used and iCKB itself is independent on the lock choice.
-Here it's proposed one possible solution with a new script, let's call it `OwnedOwner`.
-This script never memorizes any information in its args.
-It's used in two transactions.
-In the first transaction, the output contains:

-1. A cell, owned, with this script as lock.
-2. A cell, owner, with this script as type.
-This cell memorizes in data the signed relative index distance between the owned cell and itself as a signed 32 bit integer encoded in little-endian.

-Validation rule: `owned_index == owner_index + signed_distance`

-In the second transaction, the input contains both the owned cell and the owner cell.
-If one of the two is missing the script do not validate.

-Validation rule: `owned_index == owner_index + signed_distance` and `owned_tx == owner_tx`
+While iCKB Logic script is independent to the withdrawal request lock choice, this lock has some pretty restrictive constraints, as no information can be stored in its lock args nor in its cell data.
+For this reason has been developed [OwnedOwner Script](#ownedowner-script).

-When withdrawing, these rules must be followed:
+Summing up,  when withdrawing, these rules must be followed:

 - The iCKB value of receipts and deposits is calculated as